-USA: Capital investment as percent of GDP: For that indicator, The World Bank provides data for the USA from 1960 to 2015.
-The average value for the USA during that period was 22.19 percent with a minumum of 17.51 percent in 2009 and a maximum of 25.08 percent in 1984.
+USA: Capital investment as percent of GDP: For that indicator, The World Bank provides data for the USA from 1960 to 2016.
+The average value for the USA during that period was 22.15 percent with a minumum of 17.51 percent in 2009 and a maximum of 25.08 percent in 1984.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: Gross capital formation (formerly gross domestic investment) consists of outlays on additions to the fixed assets of the economy plus net changes in the level of inventories.
 Fixed assets include land improvements (fences, ditches, drains, and so on); plant, machinery, and equipment purchases; and the construction of roads, railways, and the like, including schools, offices, hospitals, private residential dwellings, and commercial and industrial buildings.
 Inventories are stocks of goods held by firms to meet temporary or unexpected fluctuations in production or sales, and "work in progress."
 According to the 1993 SNA, net acquisitions of valuables are also considered capital formation.